- Transparency (and accessibility) of KPIs and performance.

 - Culture to discuss and challenge KPIs in the management team.

-- Review and challenging the companies performance by stakeholders outside the existing eco-system.
+- Review and challenge the companies performance by stakeholders outside the existing eco-system.

 The company to the couch – stages of depression in distress situations for individuals and organizationsAnalog to the psychological state of grief and depression, a company on its way down is also going through certain stages.
 Elizabeth Kübler-Ross described already in 1969 five stages of grief and depression for individuals.